 A divorce is the legal method by which a marriage is dissolved.
 Divorce is often the most common and difficult legal process for most people.
 It can trigger many other legal issues, depending on the details of a marriage.

 Divorces may proceed under no-fault grounds or under fault grounds, depending upon the state in which the couple lives.
-Divorces may go to trial.
-But many divorces go through some form of settlement or mediation proceedings to avoid a protracted legal battle.
-Since family law varies from state to state, people will want to at least consult with a family law attorney to determine how they should proceed.
+Contentious divorces may go to trial, but many also go through some form of settlement or mediation proceedings to avoid a protracted legal battle.
+Since family law varies from state to state, consulting with a family law attorney will help you know how to should proceed.

 An annulment is another legal method to end a marriage.
 In the case of annulments, the law treats the marriage as if it never existed.
-Annulments are only granted in the case that the marriage itself was legally invalid.
-Examples may include bigamy, misrepresentation, fraud, concealment, lack of consent, impotence and incest, for instance.
+Annulments are only granted if the marriage itself was legally invalid.
+Examples of invalid marriages may include bigamy, misrepresentation, fraud, concealment, lack of consent and incest.

 In some cases, a couple opts for legal separation rather than permanently ending their marriage.
 This is frequently done in cases where such things as the tax and health care benefits outweigh the desire for divorce.
 It may also be the choice of couples who want to live separately for a time to determine if they truly want to get divorced.